geraudi/pulumi-nextjs/README.md

 # Deploy a NextJS application on AWS using Pulumi

 ## What is this?
-This is an example of how to deploy a NextJS application (v14) on AWS using Pulumi.
+This is an example of how to deploy a NextJS application (v14) on AWS using Pulumi and OpenNext (v3).

 *This is a work in progress.*